surveyjs/survey-pdf/docs/Options-in-Constructor.md

 ## Basics

-You can pass a set of options as a parameter into a [SurveyPDF](https://surveyjs.io/Documentation/Pdf-Export?id=surveypdf)'s [constructor](https://github.com/surveyjs/survey-pdf/blob/master/src/survey.ts#L17) to predefine settings of the resulting PDF document.
+You can pass a set of options as a parameter into a [SurveyPDF](https://surveyjs.io/Documentation/Pdf-Export?id=surveypdf) [constructor](https://github.com/surveyjs/survey-pdf/blob/master/src/survey.ts#L17) to predefine settings for the resulting PDF file.

 ```js
 var options = {